mibal-ua/java-labs/lab2/README.md

 #### **Project Description**

-This project is an implementation of **Variant 1** from Laboratory Work №3.
-The goal is to create a serializer for annotated Java objects into **XML** and **JSON** formats.
+This project implements Variant 1 from Laboratory Work №3.
+The goal is to create a serializer for annotated Java objects into XML and JSON formats.
 The implementation supports mapping Java object fields to their representations in the serialized output.
-The project demonstrates the use of **annotations** and **reflection** in Java to achieve dynamic serialization.
+It demonstrates the use of annotations and reflection in Java to achieve dynamic serialization.

 ---